Mentor Immersion: Academic Year Experience (Grades 10-12)

 If you have been placed on a waiting list, and you have questions about your status on the waitlist, please contact PTY at 615.322.8261 or email@example.com.

 The application fee is nonrefundable for all applicants regardless of admission or placement in a mentorship.
 No tuition refunds will be granted after the tuition deadline for the session.
 Please see the Program Timeline section above for program tuition refund deadline.

 Upon admission into the program, families will receive instructions concerning required forms.
-Required forms includes emergency contact information, participant permission, media release, etc. All students who participate in programs through Programs for Talented Youth (PTY) must have current required forms for the 2020-2021 school year on file with PTY.
+Required forms include emergency contact information, participant permission, media release, etc. All students who participate in programs through Programs for Talented Youth (PTY) must have current required forms for the 2023-2024 school year on file with PTY.

 Technology and Materials Requirements

 Internet speed: Many online video conferencing platforms, which will be utilized for live mentorship experiences, have specific bandwidth requirements.
 Typically, an internet speed of 1.5 megabits per second (mbps), for both upload and download speeds, is needed on these platforms.
 If you would like to test your internet speed, you can visit: http://www.speedtest.net/.

 Device: It is recommended that students have uninterrupted access during live mentorship times to a laptop computer, desktop computer, iPad, or tablet for classroom experiences.
 Students should not use a mobile device.
 Windows, Mac, and Chrome OS Operating Systems are compatible with all courses unless noted with the specific mentorship description.